awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

       aws eks --region region-code describe-cluster --name devel  --query "cluster.certificateAuthority.data" --output text
       ```

-1. Now that you have created your cluster, follow the procedures in [Installing `aws-iam-authenticator`](install-aws-iam-authenticator.md) and [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.
+1. Now that you have created your cluster, follow the procedures in [Create a `kubeconfig` for Amazon EKS](create-kubeconfig.md) to enable communication with your new cluster\.

 1. \(Optional\) If you want to run pods on AWS Fargate in your cluster, see [Getting started with AWS Fargate on Amazon EKS](fargate-getting-started.md)\.